exercism/r/exercises/concept/trees-and-tibbleations/.docs/instructions.md

 The weight of all the timber can be calculate by `ρV`, where `ρ = 35` is the density of cherry wood and `V` is the volume of timber.

 Define the function `girth_n_weight(data, dgts)` which takes dataframe and numeric arguments.
-The function should return a new dataframe with the two additional columns: `Girth` and `Weight` rounded to the appropriate digits.
+The function should return a new dataframe with the two additional columns: `Girth` and `Weight` rounded to the appropriate number of digits.

 ```R
 girth_n_weight(tree_data, 1) |> head(3)